National Basketball League (New Zealand): Broadcasting details

-In 2016 and 2017, the NBL began to more freely livestream and broadcast their games.
+In 2016 and 2017, the NZNBL began to more freely livestream and broadcast their games.
 In 2020, the league had all 75 games broadcast by Sky Sport, marking the first time in the league's four-decade history that every game would be made available to viewers across the nation.
 That same year, the league secured a deal to broadcast live in the United States through ESPN.

-In 2022, the NBL and Sky Sport signed a five-year commercial deal estimated to be worth $7.5 million for the teams.
+In 2022, the NZNBL and Sky Sport signed a five-year commercial deal estimated to be worth $7.5 million for the teams.